200Tigersbloxed/CobaltSharp/README.md

 ## Streaming Media

-[GetStream](https://github.com/200Tigersbloxed/CobaltSharp/blob/main/CobaltSharp/GetStream.cs) downloads a Stream from a specified URL, usually from a MediaResponse.
-Using GetStream is optional, but recommended for Memory operations, or when you need a FileName.
-This example demonstrates how to download and save a Stream MediaResult to a file.
+The MediaResponse or PickerItem generated is where you can stream/download the media.
+This example demonstrates how to download and save a MediaResult to a file.

 ```cs
 /*